Vietnam War Tank discovered on the Ho Chi Minh Trail in Laos.

 Above Photo: Chinese tank unearthed by roadworks along the Ho Chi Minh Trail in Laos

-A while back, some road upgrading works in Attapeu Province in Laos were being carried out in an area that used to form part of the Ho Chi Minh Trail during the Vietnam War.
+Some years ago, road upgrading works in Attapeu Province in Laos were being carried out in an area that used to form part of the Ho Chi Minh Trail during the Vietnam War.

 The North Vietnamese Army and the Viet Cong used the Ho Chi Minh Trail to move men, weapons and supplies from North Vietnam through Laos and Cambodia, into South Vietnam, often under the cover of dense, triple-canopy jungle, which mostly hid the Trail from US bombing.